gothinkster/realworld/README.md

 RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called "[Conduit](https://demo.realworld.io)".

+Of course, some stacks are isomorphic (fullstack).
+They don't really express themselves cleanly as Frontend vs Backend and are reponsible for the entire stack.
+We have a separate section for such stacks [below](#fullstack).
+Note that these fullstack implementations obviously cannot be mixed and matched, but they should conform to the same end user experience in the browser as detailed by any of the Frontend stacks.

 *Read the [full blog post announcing RealWorld on Medium.](https://medium.com/@ericsimons/introducing-realworld-6016654d36b5)*